 The devil – who is bad – doesn’t want us to think of God as being perfectly good.
 But God is good and everything he does is good.

 The Jew says, “God is one,” and he is.

 The Muslim says, “God is great,” and he is.

 But the Christian says, “God is good” and rejoices!

 It is the goodness of God that makes the good news good.
 Just as there is no bad news in the good news, there’s no badness in God.

 Perhaps you have never heard that God is good.
 Perhaps you don’t believe it.
-Then taste and see for yourself!
+Taste and see for yourself.
 His goodness will lead you to repentance.
-It’ll change your mind.
+It’ll change your skeptical mind.

 Make the Good Shepherd your shepherd.
-He will lead you from the front, while His goodness follows you from behind all the days of your life.
+He will lead you from the front, while his goodness follows you all the days of your life.
 If you don’t know where the goodness of God is right now, turn around.
-It’s right there next to His everlasting mercy.
+It’s right there next to his everlasting mercy.

 God is good.
 All the time.

 But that’s just my opinion.
 What do you think?